presidento/persistedstate/README.md

 You can interrupt this script, and next time it will continue from the first unprocessed item.

-## Editable state file
+## YAML state file

 The use case is persisting small amount of data which can be edited easily with a text editor.
-The database is an UTF-8 encoded text file, using a subset of YAML, so it can be highlighted.
+The database is an UTF-8 encoded YAML file, so it can be highlighted and edited manually if needed.
+(It also uses YAML stream file format for journal.)

 ## Failure tolerance